#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Boston Children’s hip team treats patients of all ages.
-Many teens and young adults with hip problems need diagnostic and surgical techniques that differ from what’s indicated for older adults.
-Our surgeons are recognized across the globe as pioneers in hip arthroscopy for teens and young adults, and our clinicians and researchers are dedicated to finding better ways to care for adolescents and young adults with hip problems.
+The specialists at the Boston Children’s Child & Young Adult Hip Preservation Program treat patients of all ages.
+Many teens and young adults with hip problems need specialized care that’s different from care for adults.
+Our surgeons are as pioneers in minimally invasive surgery for teens and young adults, and our clinicians and researchers are dedicated to finding better ways to care for adolescents and young adults with hip problems.